eTextile/Lulu/Hardware/README.md

 ## Hardware design
 This branch is using a 200mA power LED with current current circuitry.
-We are looking for a shape that allow zero waste in the panelization process.
+We are looking for a shape that allow zero waste in the PCB panelization process.

 Lulu-star have three connections.
 - [+] 3.3 to 60 Voltes